nirajp82/Powershell_Util/JSON_Manipulator.md

         [string]$searchAttribute,    # Attribute to search by
         [string]$searchValue         # Value to search for
     )
+   # Where-Object: This cmdlet iterates through each element (represented by $_) in the incoming array and filters the elements based on the condition specified in the script block.
     $jsonArray | Where-Object { $_.($searchAttribute) -eq $searchValue }  # Search for and return the matching element
 }